 Colossians 3:16

-Our musical past: The Wangerin Organ
+Our Musical Past: The 1924 Wangerin Organ

 Our current organ